mridul037/mridul037/README.md

 **Quote of the hour:**

-Whenever logical processes of thought are employed, there is an opportunity for the machine.
+I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.

-~ Vannevar Bush
+~ David Parnas
 <pre>

 </pre>